Nipple soreness—sore breasts while breastfeeding newborns

 Ways to relieve pain and discomfort:

 You might notice your baby continues to suck when coming off your breast.
-Help them learn to release your breast by gently inserting a finger into the side of their mouth to break the suction.
-This can also reduce discomfort for you.
+Help ease discomfort when taking your baby off your breast by gently inserting a finger into the side of their mouth to break the suction.

 For dry or cracked nipples, smooth some breast milk onto your nipple and keep your breast open to air long enough to dry after nursing.
 Changing to a different breastfeeding position can also help relieve nipple pain.
 Learn more about different feeding positions in our Breastfeeding guide.